14 May Pre-Approval vs Pre-Qualification

 As TD puts it, a “Pre-approval means that a lender has stated in writing that you qualify for a mortgage loan based on your current income and credit history.
 A pre-approval usually specifies a term, interest rate and mortgage amount.
 A pre-approval is typically valid for a brief period of time and usually has a number of conditions that must be met.”

-You will receive a letter to confirm that you have been pre-approved, the amount for which you have been approved for, as well as some terms, and an interest rate hold for a couple months (the time can vary).
+You will receive a letter confirming your pre-approval, your pre-approval amount, as well as some terms, and an interest rate hold for a couple of months (the time can vary).
 A pre-approval is your best tool to truly understanding what you can afford.

 People who are seriously thinking about buying or are ready to start searching for a home to buy.
 Before you start going out and looking at homes, I STRONGLY recommend that you have a pre-approval done!
 There is nothing worse than walking into a home you think you can afford, falling in love, and then finding out your budget isn’t even close.